mandi1120/git-github.com-mandi1120-streaming-04-bonus-hanway/README.md

     - then sends the data as a message to two queues on the RabbitMQ server
     - The script incorporates code from v2_emitter_of_tasks.py
 - Bonus_listening_worker.py
-    - This program continously listens for messages on two queues
+    - This program continuously listens for messages on two queues
     - When a message is received, it transforms the data and writes to an output file
     - The script incorporates code from v2_listening_worker.py
 - CSV Data Source